Empower 20 million Africans to sustainably provide for themselves by 2032.

 ForAfrika is an African-founded and led organisation, with over 40 years of impact across the continent, and a vision to see Africa thrive.

-We partner with African communities through our integrated development continuum, moving from crisis to self-sufficiency through our humanitarian and development work, and on to commercial viability through our social enterprise activities — creating a platform for thriving.
+We partner with African communities through our dynamic development continuum, moving from crisis to self-sufficiency through our humanitarian and development work, and on to commercial viability through our social enterprise activities — creating a platform for thriving.

 Our goal and promise

-Our goal is to empower 20 million Africans to be self-sufficient and equip 6 million with a platform to thrive by 2032.
+Our goal is to empower 20 million Africans to be self-sufficient and equip 6 million with a platform to thrive by 2036.
 We’re committed to the long run, until the job is done and communities are enabled to thrive.

 Our work